 - Annual Percentage Income ( APY , its acronym in English;

-Although they seem difficult to understand, in practice it is quite simple: a pool that uses the APR takes into account the profitability according to simple interest rates.
+Although they seem difficult to understand, in practice, it is pretty simple: a pool that uses the APR takes into account the profitability according to simple interest rates.
 A pool that uses APY refers to earnings based on compound interest.

-As for returns, the biggest difference between APR and APY lies in how they relate to your savings or investment growth or your costs.
+As for returns, the most significant difference between APR and APY lies in how they relate to your savings or investment growth or your costs.

 Since the APY takes into account the effect of automatic reapplication of earnings, it will be greater than the APR.
 Compound interest can be a powerful tool for increasing wealth: when interest increases, you effectively earn interest, and the longer you invest and save, the greater your money’s growth potential.